-Grain growers, advisers and researchers recently gathered in Melbourne at a one-day symposium to learn about the latest soil biology research being done around the country.
+Grain growers, advisers and researchers are invited to attend a free national symposium in May to learn about the latest soil biology research.

-The GRDC’s Soil Biology Initiative (SBI) II symposium in May highlighted new knowledge gained from the five-year initiative in the form of presentations from key researchers and growers.
-A key message was a healthy soil is a productive soil.
+The GRDC’s Soil Biology Initiative (SBI) II symposium in Melbourne on 15 May will examine new knowledge gained from the five-year initiative and how growers can use soil biology to improve farming systems.

 Was this page helpful?